MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hpc/Stop-HpcTask.md

 PS C:\>Stop-HpcTask -JobId 46 -TaskId 3 -SubTaskId 12 -Message "Clearing space for other tasks that need to run immediately." -Force
 ```

-This command cancels the subtask with a subtask ID of 12 for the task with a task ID of 3 in the job with a job ID of 46 without using the grace period for task cancelation, and then sets the message that explains the reason for the cancelation to "Clearing space for other tasks that need to run immediately."
+This command cancels the subtask with a subtask ID of 12 for the task with a task ID of 3 in the job with a job ID of 46 without using the grace period for task cancellation, and then sets the message that explains the reason for the cancellation to "Clearing space for other tasks that need to run immediately."

 ### Example 3: Get a task by ID and stop it
 ```